upenn-cis198/homework3/README.md

 If a command fails the run, the appropriate error should be printed to the terminal the the shell continued (as seen in the above example with the command "garbage").

+Your program should support stdout redirection if "> some_file.txt" is present.
+You can assume this command will always be well formed, so you can simple .split('>') to get both parts of the command.
+(Otherwise it's a pain to properly parse commands like this).

 ### Output
 The program can simply output the results of running a command directly to stdout/stderr.
+If the user specified *some_file* through output redirection, the results should go to that file instead.

 ## Design and implementation